Hi! You found our list of the best virtual retreat ideas.

 The format adapts well to online, and so you can include a virtual murder mystery as part of your retreat.

-Here is a list of virtual murder mystery games.
+Here is a list of virtual murdering mystery games.

 6. Online Escape Games